nukep/generate-git-repo/README.md

 If you want to additionally populate each commit with different files, you'd also have to worry about the index (or resort to git plumbing commands like `git hash-object` and `git mktree`).

+## But I should be testing a logic layer in my program instead of the Git repository directly, right?

+So in other words: `[Mock Git DB] <-> [Logic] <-> [Tests]` instead of `[Actual Git DB] <-> [Logic] <-> [Tests]`

+And that's entirely valid.

+The reason you may decide not to do it this way is you'd need to create the mock in the first place.
+It's the exact same problem with unit-testing functions that call SQL databases - most people just end up standing up a local database and doing a minimal amount of tests to ensure that integration works.
+Sure, leave the domain logic to unit tests, but the integration testing has to happen somewhere.

+With Git, you'd need to reimplement all the stuff you're interested in: read commit logs, files, lists of branches, etc. And if your program calls the `git` commands directly, you might need to implement command-line arg parsing as well, or find some other way to abstract it in your program.

 ## Why Rust?

 I wanted a program that's standalone, portable across platforms, and not bound to any language runtime.
 It should additionaly not require interfacing with the `git` command (based on my own benchmarks, using `git` plumbing commands can be up to 6x slower for large repos!).